Healthdirect Free Australian health advice you can count on.

 How does prednisolone work?

-Prednisolone enters the cells that cause inflammation and blocks the body’s inflammatory reaction.
-It reduces the symptoms of some conditions, but is not a cure.
+Prednisolone enters the cells that cause inflammation and blocks the body's inflammatory reaction.
+It reduces the symptoms of some conditions, but is doesn't cure them.

 What forms of prednisolone are available?